pauljmillar/copy-compare/README.md

   channel text not null,
-  sent_at timestamptz not null default now(), body text not null, occurrences integer not null default 0
+  sent_at timestamptz not null default now(), body text not null, occurrences integer not null default 0, image_urls text[] default '{}' -- Array of base64 data URLs or file URLs );
-);

 create index if not exists idx_campaigns_body_trgm